-Kinase activity is critical for EphB4 forward signalling in lymphatic endothelia (11).
-Our in vitro data show that EPHB4 mutants carrying the LRHF associated mutations p.Arg739Glu and p.Ile782Ser are kinase-dead but do not have a dominant negative effect on WT protein.
-In contrast, VEGFR3 mutants in Milroy Disease have a slower turnover (27), which may affect the signalling capacity of the WT tyrosine kinase receptor due to accumulation of mutant receptors on the cell surface.
-Unlike typical receptor tyrosine kinases that dimerise upon ligand stimulation, Ephrin receptors form higher order clusters, with cluster size being an important determinant of the quality and strength of cellular response (28, 29).
-Inclusion of a kinase-dead receptor may thus significantly weaken the signalling strength of higher order clusters and thereby alter cellular responses.
-EphB2 receptor-mediated endocytosis requires the kinase activity of the receptor (30), so that kinase-dead EphB4 could also show defective endocytosis, influencing clustering dynamics and cellular responses.
-Further studies will aim to investigate those and other functional consequences of the LRHF/GLD associated mutations.
+Kinase activity is critical for EPHB4 forward signaling in lymphatic endothelia (11).
+Our in vitro data show that EPHB4 mutants carrying the LRHF-associated mutations p.Arg739Glu and p.Ile782Ser are kinase dead, but do not have a dominant negative effect on WT protein.
+In contrast, VEGFR3 mutants in Milroy disease have a slower turnover (27), which may affect the signaling capacity of the WT tyrosine kinase receptor due to accumulation of mutant receptors on the cell surface.
+Unlike typical receptor tyrosine kinases that dimerize upon ligand stimulation, Eph receptors form higher order clusters, with cluster size being an important determinant of the quality and strength of cellular response (28, 29).
+Inclusion of a kinase-dead receptor may thus significantly weaken the signaling strength of higher order clusters and thereby alter cellular responses.
+EPHB2 receptor-mediated endocytosis requires the kinase activity of the receptor (30), so kinase-dead EPHB4 could also show defective endocytosis, influencing clustering dynamics and cellular responses.
+Further studies will aim to investigate those and other functional consequences of the LRHF/GLD-associated mutations.